Thank you for subscribing

 A guide to the best and most budget-friendly activities to do over the summer school holidays in Melbourne and Victoria.

 Summer school holidays means time for fun adventures, activities, road trips and entertainment.
-The Victorian school holidays run from Thursday, December 21 2023 to Monday, 29 January 2024.
+The Victorian school holidays run from 20 December 2025 to 26 January 2026 inclusive.

-Here’s the best things to do, from the best free activities to ideas for a fun day at home.
-RACV Members save on attractions all over Melbourne and Victoria.
+Here are the best things to do during the Victorian summer school holidays, from the best free activities to ideas for a fun day at home.

 Summer school holidays guide: things to do in Melbourne and Victoria